 The first document that you will want collect is your unofficial transcripts from any previous colleges or universities where you have earned credits.
-The transfer process can save you both time and money as you work towards finishing your degree.
+The transfer process can save you both time and money as you work toward finishing your degree.
 Follow this course of action on how to get your unofficial transcripts to help you get back into school as quickly as possible.

 1. Contact Your Previous School(s)

 Requests for unofficial transcripts can typically be made in person, by phone, fax, online, or by mail.
 Usually student services or the registrar’s office handles these requests.
-Remember at some schools this may only be one person so be patient.
+Remember at some schools this may only be one person, so be patient.

 2. Get Your Transcripts